 - Why did you start your business?

-- What are the most important things for your company?
+- What are the most important things for your brand?

-- What differentiates what you do from others in your industry?
+- What differentiates what you do from the competition in your industry?

 - How do you make an impact in the world?

-Once you have written answers for each of these categories, finalize by reviewing your main points and creating a concise, outcome-oriented action statement.
-There you have it; your mission statement is complete!
+Once you have written answers for each of these categories, finalize by reviewing your key points and creating a concise, outcome-oriented action statement.
+There you have it; you’re done!

-(Note: as a company grows, the mission statement should continue to be revised to reflect its current outlook.)
+(Note: as a brand grows, the mission should continue to be revised to reflect its current outlook.)

 What makes it impactful: While many people will think of Tesla as an automaker, this part of their business is only a cog in their system of creating products that help the world move from fossil fuel to sustainable energy.

 What makes it impactful: Nike aims to be inclusive and serve everyone across the globe.
-Their mission statement is inspirational and highlights the fact that anyone can benefit from using their products.
-Mission statements should inspire both the brand and consumers alike; Nike does a great job at doing just that.
+Their mission is inspirational and highlights the fact that anyone can benefit from using their products.
+The mission should inspire both the brand and consumers alike; Nike does an outstanding job at doing just that.

-What makes it impactful: This mission statement is simple as it gets, and it drives home the company’s objective perfectly: TED exists to share ideas globally at no-cost.
-This is an excellent example of why a simple is better when it comes to a mission statement.
+What makes it impactful: The mission here is as simple as it gets, and the branding drives home the brand’s objective perfectly: TED exists to share ideas globally at no-cost.
+This is an excellent example of why a simple is often better.

-What makes it impactful: PayPal desires to be the number one solution in Fintech and simplify financial services for everyone.
+What makes it impactful: PayPal desires to be the number one solution in Fintech and simplify financial services for their audience.
 In this statement, they briefly tell you why they exist and what they set out to do in a single sentence.